-I'm using my butter pie crust recipe which is a double crust recipe as it is.
-Roll both of the portions of dough out to about 12 inch rounds, starting with the bottom crust.
+- Roll out the dough.
+Roll both of the portions of dough out to about 12-inch rounds, starting with the bottom crust.

 Make the Blackberry and Apple Spiced Filling

-In a large mixing bowl, combine the sliced apples and washed blackberries with lemon juice and lemon zest.
+- Add lemon juice.
+In a large mixing bowl, combine the 4 cups of sliced apples and 2 cups of washed blackberries with the lemon juice and lemon zest from 1 lemon.
 Turn the fruit gently to coat with the lemon juice.

-Combine the corn starch, brown sugar, cinnamon, nutmeg, allspice and salt in a small bowl.
-Transfer to the bowl of fruit, then stir the fruit and spices gently again.
+- Add the seasonings.
+Combine the 5 teaspoons of corn starch, ½ cup of brown sugar, ½ teaspoon of cinnamon, ¼ teaspoon of nutmeg, ¼ teaspoon of allspice, and a pinch of salt in a small bowl.
+Next, add the spices to the bowl of fruit, then stir gently again.
 Once the fruit is well coated, roll out your top crust portion of the pie dough.

 Fill and Seal the Double Crust Pie